maxim-levy/banking-challenge/README.md

-# banking-challange
+# banking-challenge
-Banking programming challange.
+Banking programming challenge.

 ## Install
 You will need to install the cap'n libs inorder to edit the protocols.